You’ve Got a Friend

 James Taylor and Carole King at the 2010 Troubadour Reunion Tour

-James Taylor and Carole King performed "You've Got a Friend" together in 2010 during their Troubadour Reunion Tour.
+Taylor and King performed "You've Got a Friend" together in 2010 during their Troubadour Reunion Tour.
 In 2015, Taylor performed an acoustic rendition of the song at Hôtel de Ville, Paris, at the invitation of U.S. Secretary of State John Kerry and Paris mayor Anne Hidalgo in tribute to the victims of the January 2015 Île-de-France attacks.[9]
 King performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.[10]

 Reception